Non-Resident Buyer Stamp Duty Calculator

 What is the 2% Surcharge?

 Non-UK residents pay an additional 2% surcharge on top of standard SDLT rates.
 This applies to the entire purchase price, not just the portion above thresholds.
+Compare this with our main calculator.

 Who Counts as Non-Resident?